 The UNOH (University of Northwestern Ohio) fan zone tickets are an additional fee and you can buy access for race day only or a four-day pass if you plan to spend the weekend at the track.
 Fanzone tickets give you access to the infield where you can meet the drivers, peek into the garages, and get autographs.
 You can walk on the track and can even sign your name on the start/finish line.
 There are concerts before the race and the excitement is contagious.
 This year children under 12 can attend the UNOH fan zone for no additional charge provided they are with a paying adult.

 My son has actually had the opportunity to attend these incredible NASCAR races for the last several years.
 Our family friend used to camp on the infield of the races and invited Steven to come along.
 Talk about an experience!
 He was actually able to sleep on the race track that he favorite racers circled.

 In 2019, we attended the races on Friday, Saturday and Sunday.
 Each race is different and absolutely incredible to witness.
-We camped in St. Augustine and made the drive over daily, it was only about 45 minutes and the traffic was light, then you just have to pay for parking on race day.
+We camped in St. Augustine and made the drive over daily, it is about 45 minutes from St. Augustine and the traffic is usually light, then you just have to pay for parking on race day.
 The amounts vary on where you park.
 The Daytona 500 is a family friendly event and can be enjoyed by generations.
 In fact, my son, husband and dad have been going for years!
 Each one enjoys it and the memories created are absolutely priceless.

 My son was able to witness the HUGE Denny Hamlin win in 2019 (Toyota won 1st, 2nd and 3rd place that year!) who led 30 laps and my son was there in 2018 when Austin Dillon who only led one lap.
 What a race!